readysetmark/wealth-pulse/README.md

 Bugs
 - [ ] Parser should fail if there is bogus stuff in file (eg. line with "aaabbc") This is a consequence of using regex to pull out transactions
+- [ ] ``lein ring server`` development mode still breaks if source code changes and modules are reloaded (web/module-deps is reset)
 - [x] Networth chart hover does not work properly in Firefox

 Cleanup
+- [ ] Revisit parsing with instaparse.
+Can I get it to work without the regex?
 - [ ] Move title/subtitle stuff to frontend?
 - [ ] Clean up web.clj (lots of duplication, stuff to be moved elsewhere?)
 - [ ] Clean up wealthpulse.js (minimum I can factor out report title)
 - [x] Every time the handler is reloaded when running in dev mode, a new watcher thread is created
 - [ ] Do I need core.clj?
 I can create an uberjar with ``lein ring uberjar``
+- [ ] Creating lambda/closure function for dismiss for ExceptionBox isn't the best way to go about clearing the exception box

 Optimizations
 - [ ] Speed up parsing with instaparse?